JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * How do you powerfully deal with being tragically flawed?
 * Is the team you're in panacea or poison.

-# End of in person weekend
+# End

-## Progress Review
+# Progress Review

 How did I do at the end of the first few days?
 Against my first few original goals:

-- [ ] Investigate why I’m more stressed than previously and enjoying my work less.
+- [x] Investigate why I’m more stressed than previously and enjoying my work less.

 Status: Fear of failure, the stakes are bigger.
 Have to rely on others integrities, not just my own.

-- [ ] Dig into my emotional response to work at the moment.
+- [x] Dig into my emotional response to work at the moment.

 Status: Possibly linked to the above.
 Making people wrong and lacking integrity.

-- [ ] Learn from the approaches of others, and share what I’ve learned
+- [x] Learn from the approaches of others, and share what I’ve learned

 Status: Ongoing.
 Intended for projects later.
 Shared what I learned from Landmark a fair bit and got good feedback on how it helped others.